d8corp/watch-state/README.md

 }
 ```

-You can create a **tree of watchers** and then remove all of them by one method run.
+You can create a **tree of watchers** and then remove all of them by one method calling.

 **No limits**, you can do every you want with it.
 You can get a loop or an exception, but it's only up to you (*maybe you want to get a loop*).